Mohd-Shabir/data-analytics-sql-project/README.md

 # SQL Data Analytics Project

 > A data analytics project built on top of a real data warehouse, using pure SQL to explore data,
-> find patterns, and answer business questions about customers, products, and sales.
+> find patterns, and answer business questions about customers, products, sales,
 > and visualize insights through an interactive Power BI dashboard.

 ---